|

 G.P.O.
 I was indeed eligible for an upgrade, and they suggested I might

-mains socket, and had some fun lashing the phone into my PC, but I’ve
+and had some fun lashing the phone into my PC, but I’ve eventually

-eventually wrestled the thing into sounding like the old one did.
-Now to
+wrestled the thing into sounding like the old one did.
+Now to spend three

-spend three weeks learning to use it.
+weeks learning to use it.
 Especially the internet bits.
-I’ve
+I’ve never had a

-never had a phone that does Internet before.
-Well, I have, but I’ve never
+phone that does Internet before.
+Well, I have, but I’ve never done Internet

-done Internet on the phone before.
-I wonder if it is the same Internet as
+on the phone before.
+I wonder if it is the same Internet as this one…?

 On the other end of the efficiency scale is